 '''

 /

-Function Name : main
+Function Name: Main

-Description : Main function
+Description: Main function

+Parameters:

-Parameters : none
+none

-Return value : none
+Return value: none

 void main(void)

-/ Reset the LCD module. /
+/ Reset the LCD module /

 InitialiseDisplay();

-/ Display Renesas Splash Screen. /
+/ Display Renesas Splash Screen /

-DisplayString(LCD LINE1,"Renesas");

-DisplayString(LCD LINE2,NICKNAME);
+DisplayString(LCD_LINE1,"Renesas");

+DisplayString(LCD_LINE2,NICKNAME);

-/ Flash the user LEDs for some time or until a key is pressed.
+/ Flash the user LEDs for some time or until a key is pressed. /

 FlashLEDs();

-/st Flash the user LEDs at a rate set by the user potentiomenter (ADC) using
+/ Flash the user LEDs at a rate set by the user potentiomenter (ADC) using

 interrupts. /

 TimerADC();

 / Demonstration of initialised variables.
-Use this function with the
+Use this funtion with the debugger. /

-debugger.

 Statics_Test();

 / End of the user program.
 This function must not exit. /

-while(1);
+for(;;);

+End of function main

 '''